The Mechanics of

 proofreading.

-found and corrected 45-50 of the mistakes in the above example, you either
+corrected 45-50 of the mistakes in the above example, you either didn’t need to

-didn’t need to read this tutorial or learned a lot from it.
-Good for you!
+read this tutorial or learned a lot from it.

-missed more than a few of the errors, you might just need some more practice in
+than a few of the errors, you might just need some more practice in certain

-were able to spot errors, but didn’t know how to correct them, you’re on your
+to spot errors, but didn’t know how to correct them, you’re on your way to

-way to becoming a good proofreader – you just need to learn more in order to be
+becoming a good proofreader – you just need to learn more in order to be able

 When in doubt, just ask someone who can help you!
 The English language is tough, and some